-While tractable, tangent quadratic minorizers may have limited approximation accuracy due~to the inability to control quantities beyond curvature terms.
-This has motivated a growing focus on more sophisticated tangent minorizers for logistic log-likelihoods, including piece-wise quadratic ones \citep[e.g.,][]{Marlin_ICML2011_Piecewise_Q_bounds,khan12_multinomial}.
+While tractable, tangent quadratic minorizers may have limited accuracy due~to the inability to control quantities beyond the curvature terms.
+This has motivated a focus on more sophisticated tangent minorizers, including piece-wise quadratic ones \citep[see, e.g.,][]{Marlin_ICML2011_Piecewise_Q_bounds,khan12_multinomial}.
 However, as discussed in Section~\ref{sec_intro_1}, advances in this direction have been limited due to the lack of simple and tractable solutions.
-In this section we introduce a novel piece-wise quadratic (\textsc{pq}) tangent lower bound of the logistic log-likelihood, that is provably sharper than \textsc{pg} and substantially improves the tractability of available piece-wise quadratic minorizers.
-In particular, unlike the bounds in, e.g., \citet{Marlin_ICML2011_Piecewise_Q_bounds} and \citet{khan12_multinomial} it does not require solving an internal minimax optimization problem to derive the bound itself, but rather is directly available as for \textsc{bl} and \textsc{pq}.
+In this section we introduce a novel piece-wise quadratic (\textsc{pq}) tangent lower bound of the logistic log-likelihood, that is provably~sharper~than~\textsc{pg}~and~improves the tractability of the available piece-wise quadratic minorizers.
+In particular, unlike the bounds in \citet{Marlin_ICML2011_Piecewise_Q_bounds} and \citet{khan12_multinomial} it does not require solving an internal~optimization problem to derive the bound itself, but rather is directly available as for \textsc{bl}~and~\textsc{pq}.

-Assuming again a separable structure as in \eqref{eq:glob_bound} for the overall bound $\ellbound$, we derive the proposed \textsc{pq} tangent minorizer by complementing each quadratic term with an additional piece-wise linear contribution, proportional to the $\ell_1$-norm $\lvert \bx_i^\top \bbeta \rvert$ of the associated linear predictor $ \bx_i^\top \bbeta \in \mathbb{R}$.
-More specifically, working under the same transformed space as in \citet{Jaakkola_Jordan_2000}, it can be noticed that the tightness of the \textsc{pg} minorization can be possibly improved by including non-linear terms in the right-hand-side of \eqref{eq_JJ_transformed}.
-Among the possible choices, including a term proportional to $\sqrt{\rho}$ achieves an effective balance between increased flexibility and limited reduction in tractability relative to quadratic bounds, as clarified in the following.
-This choice leads to
+Assuming again a separable structure as in \eqref{eq:glob_bound} for the overall bound $\ellbound$, we derive the proposed \textsc{pq} tangent minorizer by complementing each quadratic term with an additional piece-wise linear contribution, proportional to the $L_1$-norm $\lvert \bx_i^\top \bbeta \rvert$ of the linear predictor $ \bx_i^\top \bbeta \in \mathbb{R}$.
+More specifically, working under the same transformed space as in \citet{Jaakkola_Jordan_2000}, it can be noticed~that the tightness of the \textsc{pg} minorization can be possibly improved by including non-linear terms~in~the right-hand-side of \eqref{eq_JJ_transformed}.
+As clarified in the following, including a term proportional to $\sqrt{\rho}$ achieves an effective balance between increased sharpness and limited reduction in tractability.
+This yields